tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_My_last_hope_of_surviving_this_nightmare_was_just_torn_away.md

 **Falling.**

 My chair vanished beneath me.
-The table, the Hatter, the red light—all of it vanished.
+The table, the Hatter, the red light, all of it vanished.
 Swallowed by ink.
 I plummeted through it like a ragdoll down an endless throat, gravity turning sideways, then inside out.

-Shapes flickered past me—faces I couldn’t name, voices I thought I’d forgotten.
+Shapes flickered past me.
+Faces I couldn’t name, voices I thought I’d forgotten.
 The air buzzed with words I hadn’t spoken since childhood.

 I screamed.